-The terms of the Lock-Up Agreement require us to comply with the agreed terms of the indenture that will govern the Reinstated Notes, whose covenants will be generally more restrictive (and with shorter event of default triggers) than the covenants for the Old Notes.
-The indenture governing the Super Senior Notes also contains covenants that are more restrictive (and with shorter event of default triggers) than those in the indenture governing the Old Notes.
-As a result, we will have reduced discretion in operating our business and may have difficulty growing our business.
+The indentures governing the Super Senior Notes and the Reinstated Notes contain covenants that are more restrictive (and with shorter event of default triggers) than those in the indenture governing the Old Notes.
+As a result, we have reduced discretion in operating our business and may have difficulty growing our business.